Tax calendar: dates you need to put in your diary for 2023

 Can I be punished if I don’t submit the tax return or do not include this information on my tax return?

-Yes, failure to report income and or earnings or failure to submit the tax return constitutes an administrative offense, subject to penalties.
+Yes, failure to report income and or earnings or failure to submit the tax return constitutes an administrative offence, subject to penalties.
 The amounts of the fine depend on the specific situation.
 If there is a voluntary regularization, the waiver or reduction of fines may apply, depending, among other factors, on the date on which the fault committed is regularized, as well as whether or not a report was raised, a report or complaint was received or initiated tax inspection procedure.

 Compensatory interest (at an annual rate of 4%) will also be payable on the missing tax.